Design for Social Impact

 Online Platform: Webex

-FIT’s Design for Social Impact certificate program introduces the process of socratic inquiry, systems-based design thinking, and solutions-based design making.
+This certificate introduces the process of Socratic inquiry, systems-based design thinking, and solutions-based design making.
 Through lectures, discussions, exercises, and creative challenges, this program enables designers to recognize and embrace the power they hold to create designs that empower those who are underserved, voiceless, and marginalized in society.

 Inclusive Design Manifesto